 Your headline is the most important thing to get right on your home page.
 It should be the first thing people see when they land on the page.
 It should make it immediately clear what you do and reassure the visitor that they’re right where they want to be.

-The Champion Firm does this by having a clear and prominent headline that conveys their value proposition (also called a unique value proposition).
+The Champion Firm does this by having a clear and prominent headline that conveys its value proposition (also called a unique value proposition).

 The headline focuses on the problem their target client has and makes it clear that they’ve arrived at a place that has a solution.
 It effectively says, “If you’re injured and don’t know what to do, we can help.”